eoncarlyle/puro/README.md

 ## Development Log

+### 2025-10-06
+What happens if a spurious segment is written to, even accidentally or by a non-Puro process?
+The existence of a segment without a tombstone should be enough, but to allow future consumers to not get too distracted does it make sense to place a spurious stream control event on the spurious stream?

+Also, what should be done to handle incomplete messages?
+Should the producers and consumers store a 'last safe' file offset and have the ability to null out the message?
+This would be a new control message (I hope we are not running out of topics) that would effectively say 'the message is X bytes long, ignore it'.
+The cost of this that it makes the locking a little more complicated: the producer may have to 'rewind' a little bit, and the reader's can't lock the entire file otherwise producers couldn't 'rewind': we don't a priori know the size of messages.

+Also, there should be some message size ceiling where batches are broken up on the consumer side to prevent someone from ramming a massive message

+As far as an example of results types go, Rust's [ErrorKind](https://doc.rust-lang.org/std/io/enum.ErrorKind.html) seems like a workable example.

 ### 2025-10-05
 The current `main` function demonstrates how to use `fileChannels` in a persistent way.
 No issues - during segment rollover the channel will change, but that is a given.
 It also doesn't look like the default logger is really doing